 A potential side effect of the gel is the possibility of transferring the medication to another person.
 Avoid skin-to-skin contact until the gel is completely dry or cover the area after an application.

 - Gum and cheek (buccal cavity).
 A small putty-like substance, gum and cheek testosterone replacement (Striant) delivers testosterone through the natural depression above your top teeth where your gum meets your upper lip (buccal cavity).
 This product quickly sticks to your gumline and allows testosterone to be absorbed into your bloodstream.

 - Implantable pellets.
 Testosterone containing pellets (Testopel) are surgically implanted under the skin and need to be placed every three to six months.

-- Oral.
-Taking testosterone orally isn't recommended for long-term hormone replacement because it may cause liver problems, raise your cholesterol and increase your risk of heart disease.
+Taking testosterone orally isn't recommended for long-term hormone replacement because it might cause liver problems.

 - Prevent osteoporosis.
 If hypogonadism occurs during adulthood, make lifestyle and dietary changes to prevent osteoporosis.
 Regular exercise and adequate amounts of calcium and vitamin D to maintain bone strength are important to reduce the risk of osteoporosis.
 The Institute of Medicine recommends 1,000 milligrams (mg) of calcium and 600 international units (IUs) of vitamin D a day for men ages 19 to 70.
 That recommendation increases to 1,200 mg of calcium and 800 IUs of vitamin D a day for men age 71 and older.
 Talk to your doctor about dietary guidelines that are appropriate for you.